In-Home Behavior Consultations

 "Redesign the environment so that problem behaviors are irrelevant, inefficient, ineffective, and new skills are learned."

 Dogs often exhibit behaviors that are unacceptable to owners.
 Chewing, house soiling, vocalization, nipping and mouthing, dog to dog problems, home-alone issues, and inappropriate greetings can turn the family pet into the family outcast.
 Happy Tails Family Dog Training is committed to helping you find practical solutions to problems in order to keep your pet in your home!

-We'll first schedule an interview to sort out the facts and organize the timeline of your dog's problem.
+We'll first schedule an interview to sort out the facts and get accurate descriptions of the unwanted behaviors.
 Depending on the information you provide, we may suggest a veterinary exam to rule out anything medical that might be causing the behavior issue.
-Once your dog has a clean bill of health we'll go over strategies for managing your dog and begin to set up training plans.
+Once your dog has a clean bill of health we'll go over strategies for managing your dog and begin to outline training plans.
 You will employ a marking signal (clicker or word), and set up exercises that follow the principles of learning and functional analysis.
 Why your dog does what s/he's doing and what you would rather have them do.

 “As a Doctoral Student at UNLV, I am currently researching the impact of the human-canine relationship on training and behavior modification.
 I recently played decoy for Deborah during a reactive dog training session, and I must say, I was impressed!
 She had a thorough understanding of both the dog’s and owner’s needs, and provided clear instruction that the owner could easily implement without causing additional distress to her dog.
 She was supportive of both ends of the leash, teaching them how to work as a team to deal with the behavior challenge at hand.
 As a behavior consultant and educator, I would recommend anyone to work with Deborah!”

 Shelly Volsche, MA, CPDT-KA, DipCFN